 - Korean War, 1952: In the third year of the Korean War, Billy Graham spent Christmas with U.S. troops there.
 With the full cooperation of the military, he preached to soldiers at the battlefront and visited wounded troops in the hospital, conversing and praying with them.
 He later said of the visit, "I wept more in Korea than in all the past years put together."
-For more information, read these newspaper articles detailing his visit: www2.wheaton.edu/bgc/archives/docs/KoreaVisit1952/clipping19.htm www2.wheaton.edu/bgc/archives/docs/KoreaVisit1952/clipping06.htm - Belfast, Northern Ireland, 1972: Billy Graham made his first visit to a conflict-torn Northern Ireland in 1972.
+For more information, read this excerpt which talks about his visit: https://billygrahamlibrary.org/excerpt-from-i-saw-your-sons-at-war/ - Belfast, Northern Ireland, 1972: Billy Graham made his first visit to a conflict-torn Northern Ireland in 1972.
 Centuries of political and religious clashes between Catholics and Protestants had left the region a virtual war zone.
 Although Graham was unable to hold large evangelistic outreaches for security reasons, he was able to preach in one church and to meet with, and minister to, both Catholics and Protestants alike.
 At one stop, he addressed a crowd of attentive students during a meeting sponsored by Catholic and Protestant chaplains at Queen's University.